Temporary Assistance for Needy Families (TANF) for Teen Parents

 - Spanish / Español

-- How can I get financial help for my children and myself?
+- Can I get financial help for my children and myself?

 - DSHS says I cannot get TANF.
 Now what?